int128/jira-to-slack/README.md

 ### AWS Lambda

-You can deploy the application to AWS Lambda and API Gateway.
+You can deploy the application to AWS Lambda.

 ```sh
 # Run locally